shaik1002/biggitlabbomb/doc/editor_extensions/visual_studio_code/index.md

 The extension matches your Git repository remote URL with the GitLab instance URL you specified for your token.
 If you have multiple accounts or projects, you can choose the one you want to use.
-For more details, see [Switch GitLab accounts in VS Code](#switch-gitlab-accounts-in-vs-code).
+For more details, see [Account management](https://gitlab.com/gitlab-org/gitlab-vscode-extension/#account-management).

 The extension shows information in the VS Code status bar if both: